I’m Not Religious, I’m Spiritual

 Assuming that the majority of people are not theological mountaineering sages, how does one come to believe they are able to conquer the tallest of mountains alone?

 What a hip thought.
-So modern, so sleek.
-It signified a position of higher moral ground, one which allowed me to see past petty differences and find the common ground between all.
+So modern, so sleek!
+It signified a position of higher moral ground, one which allowed me to see past the petty differences that divided humanity and find the common ground between all.

 By unifying major religions, I made the question of God into something of a spiritual Chipotle.